Calebio/Personal-Notes/Azure/az-500-notes.md

     * **Defender for SQL:** Scans for vulnerabilities (SQL Injection, unusual locations).
     * **Defender for Storage:** Detects unusual uploads/downloads or potential malware hosting.
     * **Defender for Key Vault:** Detects unusual access patterns or Tor exit node access.

+* Microsoft Defender for Cloud limits the count of alert notifications that is sent out.
+4 high severity alerts are allowed while 2 medium and 1 low severity alerts respectively are allowed per day.

 ---